-() statistical significance at p < 0.05, () highly significant if p < 0.01, () very highly statistical significance at p < 0.001 $\,$ T. t test, $\,$ F. Anova test.
+(\) statistical significance at p < 0.05, (\\) highly significant if p < 0.01, (\\\) very highly statistical significance at p < 0.001 T. t test, F. Anova test.

-6. Discussion:
+11. Discussion:

-Nurses must be knowledgeable about and equipped to handle CC, and Academic education is ideally positioned to prepare the students of nursing for their professional role toward CC and environmental sustainability.
+Nurses must be knowledgeable about and equipped to handle CC, and Academic education is ideally positioned to prepare nursing students for a professional role toward CC and environmental sustainability.
 Therefore, it's imperative to provide the upcoming and present generation of nurses with the relevant competencies supporting creative approaches to lower CF, where nurses act as positive models for the community (30).